 Dr. Kustra stepped down as president of Boise State University in July 2018 after serving for 15 years at the helm of Boise State, the largest public university in Idaho.
 During his presidency, he led the university in a time of dynamic growth in student enrollment, graduate college and doctoral programs, new construction, fundraising and research.
 The creation of the College of Innovation and Design and ranking as a doctoral research university were notable achievements of his presidency.

-With a long and distinguished career in public service in Illinois, Dr. Kustra served two terms as lieutenant governor, following 10 years in the legislature.
+With a long and distinguished career in public service in Illinois, Bob Kustra served two terms as Illinois lieutenant governor following 10 years in the legislature.
 He also chaired the Illinois Board of Higher Education, responsible for funding and oversight of the state’s nine public universities.
-Dr. Kustra’s background in radio includes four years as host of a talk show on WLS-AM in Chicago.
+Bob's background in radio includes four years as host of a talk show on WLS-AM in Chicago.

 Dr. Kustra holds three degrees in Political Science, including a Ph.D. from the University of Illinois, MA from Southern Illinois University and BA from Benedictine College, Atchison, Kansas.

 In addition to hosting Readers Corner, Bob also writes a weekly column for the Idaho Statesman and serves on its editorial board.